Our adaptive clothing guide & collection

 Once in store, you’ll find the adaptive range of the ground floor, with product merchandised on bespoke fixtures and near a walkway.

-- Outside of the app, customers will be able to identify adaptive product by the labelling.
-Our unique font and lilac and grey colour palette, distinguish this product from our other ranges in store.
+Customers will be able to identify an adaptive product by the labelling.
+Our unique font and lilac and grey colour palette distinguish this product from our other ranges in-store.
 Extensive detail about the product features and benefits, fabric composition and care instructions can also be found on these labels.

 Example adaptive product label below: